eliranlevi/node-crawler-boilerplate/README.md

 ## Packages

-- [TypeScript](https://github.com/Microsoft/TypeScript) is here just to get modern ES6 features in Node, like `import`
+- [TypeScript](https://github.com/Microsoft/TypeScript) is here just to get modern ES6 features in Node, like `import/export`
 - [cheerio](https://github.com/cheeriojs/cheerio) - jQuery-like selectors for Node
 - [request-promise-native](https://github.com/request/request-promise-native) - use `Promise`s in Node requests
 - [express](https://github.com/expressjs/express) - watch (and interact) whatever you expect in the browesr rather than CLI